Introduction

 *my_state.another_value.to_mut() = 123;

-@my_comp { key: "this is a value" }
+@my_comp [key: "this is a value"]

 // component template

-text "the value is " key
+text "the value is " attributes.key

-Accessing external state from a component
+Accessing attributes from a component

 .